General Relativistic Aberration Equation and Measurable Angle of Light Ray in Kerr Spacetime: Light Trajectory in Kerr Spacetime

 \section{Light Trajectory in Kerr Spacetime}

-Kerr spacetime in Boyer--Lindquist coordinates $(t, r, \theta, \phi)$ \cite{bl1967} can be rearranged as
+Kerr spacetime in Boyer--Lindquist coordinates $(t, r, \theta, \phi)$ can be rearranged as \cite{bl1967}

-where the Greek indices such as $\mu, \nu$ run from 0 to 3, $m$ is the mass of the central object, $a \equiv J/m$ is a spin parameter ($J$ is the angular momentum of the central object and from Eq. (\ref{eq:sigma_delta}), the spin parameter $a$ has the dimension of length), and we use the geometrical unit $c = G = 1$.
+where the Greek indices such as $\mu, \nu$ run from 0 to 3, $m$ is the mass of the central object, $a \equiv J/m$ is a spin parameter ($J$ is the angular momentum of the central object).
+Throughout this paper we use the geometrical unit $c = G = 1$.

-For the sake of brevity, we take the equatorial plane $(\theta = \pi/2, d\theta = 0)$ as an orbital plane of the light ray, then the line element becomes
+For the sake of brevity, we take the equatorial plane $(\theta = \pi/2,\ d\theta = 0)$ as an orbital plane of the light ray, then the line element becomes